JitenMehta01/oop-word-guessing-game/readme.txt

 Going for Exceeds!!

-- Personalised the show letters with css.
+- Personalized the show letters with CSS.
 When guessed correctly, the letter will flip into view.
-- The user will get 2 diffrent messages if they guess correctly.
+- The user will get 2 different messages if they guess correctly.
 A perfect score message or a message stating how many lives they had left.
 - Keyboard event has been added